Lfd4/dodocker/README.md

     $ dodocker build -v

+Image to be build can be specified as arguments.
+Only these images and those they are depending upon will be built.
+The image name as stated in the dodocker.yaml is to be used as parameter to dodocker build

+    $ dodocker build jwilder/nginx-proxy mystuff/apache2.4-php-mysql

 It is also possible to build images in parallel.
-A warning though: There seems to be a race condition within docker to make a build fail from time to time, when running in parallel.
-Restarting the build will finish the build eventually.
-This will run 4 build processes in parallel:
+This will run 4 build processes in parallel as long as dependencies are allowing for:

     $ dodocker build -n 4